ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 Make sure Admin users and other privileged users who have access to System Information and setup in the back end are vetted and fully trustworthy.

-As administrator you have access to full information about the system through the `setup/system_info` Policy, and also to user data, Role editing, and many other critical aspects.
+As administrator you have access to full information about the system through the `setup/system_info` policy, and also to user data, Role editing, and many other critical aspects.

 ### Strong passwords